Wake County Public School System: Year-round calendar

-The WCSS implemented year-round education through its magnet-school program (application by choice) in 1992.
+WCPSS implemented year-round education through its magnet-school program (application by choice) in 1992.
 The first four magnet schools were Morrisville Elementary (opened in 1991); Durant Road Elementary, and West Lake Elementary and Middle schools (opened in 1992.)
 By 1999, The Wake County School System saw 11,000 of its 93,000 (12%) students enrolled in one of the district's 10 year round schools.
 That year there were 3000 applications for 1000 available seats.
 The Wake County Public School System made headlines in 2006 and 2007 for converting 19 elementary schools and three middle schools to a mandatory year-round calendar.
 It put more than a third of the elementary schools on the year-round calendar starting in July 2007.
 The decision was unpopular with some families who argued that the calendar switch should've been voluntary.
 The switch to a year-round calendar in many schools has led to some unanticipated needs.
 For example, PTA chapters at some of the affected schools have considered the purchase of sun shades for playgrounds to provide shelter for students during North Carolina's hot and humid summers.

 A group of parents sued to block the school system from converting the schools.
 In May 2007, Judge Howard Manning ruled that the school system may offer a year-round calendar, but that it must obtain informed consent from a student's parents before assigning the students to a year-round school.
 Around 9% of the affected students did not consent and were assigned to a traditional calendar school.
 As a result, many year-round schools have empty seats and many traditional-calendar schools remain overcrowded.
 In May 2008, the North Carolina Court of Appeals overturned the lower court decision, ruling that Wake does not need parental permission for students to attend year-round schools, but the State Supreme Court School agreed to hear the case and stayed the appellate decision until it makes a ruling.
 District leaders sought consent for the 2008–09 school year but did not plan to do so the following year (2009–10).

 In October 2008, the school board voted to convert Baucom Elementary in Apex and Green Hope Elementary in Cary back to the traditional calendar, citing a less-than-expected increase in enrollment.
 Salem Elementary in Apex was also considered for conversion back to a traditional calendar, but that move was voted against by the board.
 Also at that same meeting, the board voted to convert Leesville Road Middle in North Raleigh to a year-round calendar.

 In May 2009, the state Supreme Court ruled that parental consent is not needed to send students to year-round schools.
 As a result, the school board decided to no longer seek consent.
 But the election of new school board members in October 2009, who said they opposed mandatory year-round schools, caused the district to go back to asking parents for permission.